TwoFistedJustice/ADandD-Stat-Lookup-1e2e/readme.md

 **Introduction**
 This app is intended to aid players and Dungeon Masters of Advanced Dungeons and Dragons first and second editions to get into their games more quickly and easily.
 It will not roll dice for you.
 You must roll your own cursed dice.
-Once the dice are rolled this will track and update your stats for you.
+Once the dice are rolled this will update your stats for you.
 Of course if you are a serious gamer, you will do it yourself and not rely on the computer as a crutch.
 You should be ashamed of yourself you lazy little Halfling.
-Any real Elfen warrior would have the charts memorized already!
+Any Elfen warrior worthy of carrying a blade would have the charts memorized already!

 **Overall Goal:**